harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-network-corruption.md

 title: Pod network corruption
 ---

-Pod network corruption is a Kubernetes pod-level chaos fault that:

-- Injects corrupted packets of data into the specified container by starting a traffic control (tc) process with netem rules to add egress packet corruption.
+Pod network corruption is a Kubernetes pod-level chaos fault that injects corrupted packets of data into the specified container by starting a traffic control (tc) process with netem rules to add egress packet corruption.
-- Tests the application's resilience to lossy (or flaky) network.
+- It tests the application's resilience to lossy (or flaky) network.

 ![Pod Network Corruption](./static/images/network-chaos.png)